-There are quite a few free online speech to text generators.
-Unfortunately, none of them allow pre-recorded audio file uploads, meaning the only way to use them is through direct dictation.
+There are quite a few free online speech-to-text generators.
+Unfortunately, none of them allows pre-recorded audio file uploads, meaning the only way to use them is through direct dictation.
 Regardless, the results were surprisingly accurate, this particular program only had trouble following punctuation commands.

 We’re just starting out a new decade and technology today has certainly brought us into the future Point elf-driving cars, virtual reality, and artificial intelligence are no longer a dream, they’re a part of our world Point